squattingmonk/nasher/README.md

 This unpacks a `.mod`, `.erf`, or `.hak` file into the source tree.
 GFF files are converted to JSON format.
-If a file does not exist in the source tree, it is placed into the directory `unknown` in the project root.
+If a file does not exist in the source tree, it is checked against a series of rules in the project config.
+If a rule is matched, it will be placed in that directory.
+Otherwise, it is placed into the directory `unknown` in the project root.

 You can initialize a project with the contents of a `.mod`, `.erf`, or `.hak` file by running: